Advanced Mentoring Program

 - Build confidence

 Consisting of 9 x 90-minute sessions from February to December 2023, you will research and prepare a presentation on a contemporary and relevant topic, for discussion and learning points from the Mentor and the group.
 Each session will also feature discussion of current events and their impact on Engagement practice.

-Each program is capped at 12 participants for maximum benefit, and only 2 programs will run in 2022, so this is an exclusive opportunity.
+Each program is capped at 12 participants for maximum benefit, and only one programs will run in 2023, so this is an exclusive opportunity.